CFM_Logo

 “I have the numbers, I have the demographics, I have the geographic place, and it's all in one place.
 It's all complete and right there,” she says.

-Outcomes
+The Outcomes

-• Baking data into long-term strategic planning -> Inform stakeholders with engaging data stories
+Baking data into long-term strategic planning.

-Director of Communications, Community Foundation for Mississippi
+The Community Foundation for Mississippi

-What’s a community foundation?
+What's a Community Foundation?

 Community Foundation for Mississippi allows individuals to open funds and combine their financial resources to grow investments more quickly.
 This approach helps fund charitable projects for communities across Mississippi at a faster rate.
 Community Foundation for Mississippi houses funding for “every type of interest that you could imagine,” Sophie says.